Why health, safety and security is important

 ** TRIFR = ((Fatality + Lost Time Injury + Restricted Work Day Case + Medical Treatment Case) x 1,000,000)/ (Hours Worked)

-Progress on health, safety and security in 2021
+Progress on health and safety in 2023

 2022.10.20-Scantech-0024 Group of employees in a circle